 \subsection{Parametric assumptions}

-We adopt flexible parametric models for the switching status and the survival times.
-We use the Weibull distribution to model the potential switching time and survival times.
-The Weibull model has appealing features: its hazard and survival functions have a simple form, and it is flexible and easily to interpret.
-We can similarly consider alternative survival models, such as Burr models \cite[e.g.,][]{MealliPudney2003} or Bayesian semi- or non-parametric models \cite[e.g.][]{Ibrahim_at_al:2001, Schwartz11,Kim_et_al_2017}.
+We adopt flexible parametric models for the switching status and survival times.
+We use the Weibull distribution to model the potential switching time and the potential survival times.
+The Weibull model has appealing features: its hazard and survival functions have a simple form, and it is flexible and easy to interpret.
+We can similarly consider alternative survival models, such as Burr models \cite[e.g.,][]{MealliPudney2003} or Bayesian semi-parametric or non-parametric models \cite[e.g.][]{Ibrahim_at_al:2001, Schwartz11, Kim_et_al_2017}.
 The Weibull model has two positive parameters $\alpha$ and $\xi$.
 The parameter $\alpha$ allows for different shapes of the hazard function.
 The hazard function monotonically decreases if $\alpha < 1$, is constant if $\alpha = 1$, and monotonically increases if $\alpha > 1$.
 We write the Weibull model in terms of the parameterization $(\alpha, \log(\xi) ) $.

 First, we model $S_i(0)$.
 We assume that the binary indicator $\mathbb{I}\{S_i(0)= \bS\}$ follows a Bernoulli distribution with probability of success